Parental Drug and Alcohol Misuse

 Families in which a parent/carer has learning difficulties may be at increased risk of developing substance misuse issues.

-Families in which parental substance misuse, domestic abuse and mental health issues are all present are at high risk.
+Families in which parental substance misuse, domestic abuse and mental health issues are all present are at higher risk.

 Effects of parental substance misuse